idlewan/vertigo-tabs/README.md

   however it might be a desirable feature in the future.
 Waiting on [bugzilla#1238314](https://bugzilla.mozilla.org/show_bug.cgi?id=1238314) and [bugzilla#1322060](https://bugzilla.mozilla.org/show_bug.cgi?id=1322060).
-- Proper "tab is loaded/unloaded" support.
-Currently, the extension only tracks the loading of tabs from the moment the extension is loaded, so tabs that have been loaded before but not selected appear as unloaded.
 - Animation of the "loading" favicon.
 CPU usage seems to go up by a substantial amount when having CSS animation displaying, so as long as this stays true, the loading favicon will not be spinning.